UniversalDependencies/docs/_hy/feat/Aspect.md

 ### <a name="Imp">`Imp`</a>: imperfect aspect

-The action took/takes/will take some time span and there is no information whether and when it was / will be completed.
+The action took, takes, or will take place over a period of time, without specifying whether or when it was, is, or will be completed.

 #### Examples